-This section is only relevant to developers modifying VPR
+This section is most relevant to developers modifying VPR

 To access detailed echo files from VPR’s operation, use the command-line option

 After parsing the netlist and architecture files, VPR dumps out an image of its internal data structures into echo files (typically ending in

 These files can be examined to be sure that VPR is parsing the input files as you expect.

 DEBUG is defined in

 vpr_types.h, some additional sanity checks are performed during a run.

 DEBUG only slows execution by 1 to 2%.